Recruitment Data Processing Notice

 Your information will be shared internally for the purposes of the recruitment process.
 This includes relevant hiring managers and interviewers involved in the recruitment process, and IT staff if access to the data is necessary for the performance of their roles.

 Anmut will only share your data with third parties for the purposes of assessing your application for employment.
-This may include authorised third parties that have been engaged by Anmut such as professional advisors, external consultants, recruitment agencies etc.
+This may include authorised third parties that have been engaged by Anmut such as professional advisors, external consultants, recruitment agencies and service providers who provide recruitment software systems etc.

 If you are successful in your application and we make you an offer of employment, we may ask for your nominated referees and contact them in order to obtain references.
 We may also contact the Disclosure and Barring Service to undertake necessary criminal records checks (if required for the nature of the role).